 CHOLESETEATOMA

-• What causes a cholesteatoma?
+Insight into ear growths • What causes a cholesteatoma?

 An abnormal skin growth in the middle ear behind the eardrum is called cholesteatoma.
 Repeated infections and/or a tear or pulling inward of the eardrum can allow skin into the middle ear.
 Cholesteatomas often develop as cysts or pouches that shed layers of old skin, which build up inside the middle ear.
 Over time, the cholesteatoma can increase in size and destroy the surrounding delicate bones of the middle ear leading to hearing loss that surgery can often improve.
 Permanent hearing loss, dizziness, and facial muscle paralysis are rare, but can result from continued cholesteatoma growth.